StasAndreev/Switch-Toolbox/README.md

 # Switch-Toolbox
 A tool to edit many formats of Nintendo Switch, 3DS and Wii U.

+## Fork information
+Saves animation frame count and loop value when replacing animations with .anim format.
+(All the rest of readme is original)

 ## Notice